 - 100 g Parmigiano Reggiano, grated

-- Heat oven to 190°C. Slice the squash thinly, dust with flour and lay on a single layer into a baking tray greased with olive oil.
+- Heat oven to 190°C (375°F).
+Slice the squash thinly, dust with flour and lay on a single layer into a baking tray greased with olive oil.
 Brush the butternut squash with extra virgin olive oil and bake for about 35 minutes until golden and crisp.

 - Meanwhile prepare the tomato sauce.
 Heat a drizzle of extra virgin olive oil with a clove of garlic and add the tomato puree.
 Cook on low heat for about ten minutes and season with salt.

 - Now it's time to make the parmigiana.

 - Start with the baked butternut squash slices, add mozzarella torn with your hands, a good sprinkle of Parmigiano Reggiano and a few tablespoons of tomato sauce.
 Make three layers and top with tomato sauce, mozzarella and a generous sprinkling of Parmigiano.